Samsung Galaxy S21 Ultra review

 - The best phones right now

-There are some notable trade-offs here, including the lack of a charger in the box.
+As you'll see in my Galaxy S21 Ultra review, there are some trade-offs, including the lack of a charger in the box.
 But overall, this is one of the best phones money can buy for those willing to pay a premium and the best Android phone overall.
-Here’s the pros and cons in my Galaxy S21 Ultra review.

 Samsung Galaxy S21 Ultra review cheat sheet